Factbox: Events affected by coronavirus epidemic

 * The FIBA Asia Cup 2021 qualifying match between Japan and China, to be held in Chiba on Feb.
 21, has been postponed.
 Other matches called off were Philippines vs Thailand (Feb.
 20) and China vs. Malaysia (Feb.
 24).

-* The elite women’s LPGA golf tour cancelled the March 5-8 Blue Bay tournament to be held on Hainan.
+* The elite women’s LPGA golf tour canceled the March 5-8 Blue Bay tournament to be held on Hainan.

-The tour also cancelled the Honda LPGA Thailand event in Pattaya scheduled for Feb.
+The tour also canceled the Honda LPGA Thailand event in Pattaya scheduled for Feb.
 20-23 and the Feb.
 27-March 1 HSBC Women’s World Championship in Singapore.

 * The PGA Tour Series-China postponed two qualifying tournaments and delayed the start of its 2020 campaign by two months, cutting the number of regular season tournaments to 10 from 14.